 We regularly take photographic / video content of our workshops, performances and events to use in our print and marketing channels.
 Written consent will be obtained for anyone ages 16 or under.

 COVID-19 – Protocols & Procedures

-We very much look forward to welcoming people back to QPAC and encourage careful reading of the following information so you know what to expect and have an enjoyable visit.
+We look forward to welcoming you to the Centre and and encourage careful reading of the following information so you know what to expect and have an enjoyable visit.

-We have implemented the following protocols and improvements to the site to keep everyone safe.
+We have implemented the following protocols to keep everyone safe.
 It is everyone’s responsibility to follow our protocols to ensure the Centre can continue running workshops and activities, and we thank you for your support.

 – No-one should come to QPAC if they are ill, or have any Covid-19 symptoms.
 No-one should come to QPAC if they have been in close contact with, or are living with someone who has Covid-19, Covid-19 symptoms or is in the process of waiting for a test result for Covid-19